Kratak/LEARNING-weather-app/README.md

 ## Weather app

-To run app at localhost just
+To run an app at localhost just npm install
-npm install

-To start app just
+To start an app just
 npm start

 npm test
 for tests

 API comes from [openweathermap]
-API key is included, but of will dies, it's free for small trafic.
+An API key is included, but of will dies, it's free for small traffic.
 60 queries per minute.

 [openweathermap]: <https://openweathermap.org/>